Eloyjaws/IDS_F21_Final_Project/README.md

 ## Logistics
 ### Time spent:
   - Rukayat: ~K Hours
-  - Timur: ~K hours
+  - Timur: ~27 hours
   - Eniola: ~K Hours

 ### Aspects that took the most time:
+  - Finding and focus on a topic that have sufficient data and not overdone
+  - Logistics
   - Finding useful datasets
-  - Logistics
+  - Building a coherent narrative and writing them down

 ### Aspects that suprisingly took the least time:
   -